You can execute arbitrary OS command from your Java application

 Sometimes I encounter a new HTTP Server fails to start because the IP port is already in use.
 It tends to happen because I am not careful enough to stop the previous server process which is hanging on the IP port.
 In such situation, I have to do, on Mac, the following operations:

-, to find out the id of the process which is still hanging on the IP port.
+execute a shell command $ lsof -i:<port> -P, to find out the id of the process which is still hanging on the IP port.

-execute a shell command $ kill <processId>
+execute a shell command $ kill <processId>, to stop the process.

 once the process is stopped, the IP port is released.